EDMdesigner/EDMdesigner-API-Doc/source/advanced.md

 ##Download as Zip
 It is possible to export your template as a zip.
+You can use a simple user level token.

 #####Type
   + GET